AlannaBurke/pytorch/GLOSSARY.md

       Short for "A Tensor Library".
 The foundational tensor and mathematical operation library on which all else is built.

+    ATen operators
+      A set of low-level, tensor-based operators in PyTorch that provide basic building blocks for more complex operations, including element-wise operations, reductions, and linear algebra functions

     Composite Operation
       Same as Compound Operation.